miaumee/miaumee.github.io/index.md

 For [colored links](){: .link-secondary}, use `.link-secondary` or the like instead.

-For colored-background texts, use `bg-success` and the like.
+For colored-background texts, use `bg-success` `.text-white` and the like.
-{: .bg-success}
+{: .p-3 .bg-success .text-white}

 ## Text Alignment